Skip to main content

 What file formats can I upload?

-Can I try ChapterPass before buying?
+Can I try ChapterPass before paying?

 Yes.
 Your first file is completely free.
 No account, no payment info, no strings.
 Upload a chapter, process it, and check the results.
 If you're happy, pay to process the rest.